blabber/oggfilter/README.markdown

 Todo
 ----
- * One additional filter I definitely want to implement ist quality.
+ * One additional filter I definitely want to implement is quality.
  * A way to provide more than one regular expression to oggfilter would be nice.
- * There should be a way to invert the result set (think `grep -v`).
  * The code should handle error conditions better to improve robustness.
  * parse_option_double() should be redone.
 A the moment funny things happen when you use switches like `-l 3:120` (this will filter for files with a minimum